Your cheap computer CPU (Central Processing Unit) is the 'brain' that controls the internal activities of your computer.

 You can browse here for a wide range of cheap computer CPUs.

-Today's CPUs have more complex configurations but this is just caused by major modifications to the three basic sections.
+Today's processors have more complex configurations but this is just caused by major modifications to the three basic sections.
 The outcome is an extremely efficient computer cpu.

 These three sections of the microprocessor work together to control the operations of the system.
 They are connected to the system bus and handle the input, output and storage of data.